 [More recommended books on introversion are listed here.]

 - Share this post.

 Share this with parents, teachers, and shy or quiet “girls” of any age.
 Just hitting “Like” on the Facebook button at the top of this post will help.
-There’s also a “Share/Save” button below this post.
-Or just copy the website address and email it to a friend.
-Thanks!
+Or share it with a friend.

 - If you’re worried about someone, talk to a professional.

-I’m available for consults for adults on how you can understand and support your loved one.
-Sometimes there is also an element of anxiety or high stress getting in the way, and some good stress reduction help is in order sooner than later before it gets too entrenched.
-In that case, I highly recommend speaking with a stress management counselor who understands adolescents.
+Sometimes there is also an element of anxiety or high stress getting in the way, and some good stress reduction help is in order sooner than later before it gets more entrenched.
+In that case, I highly recommend speaking with a stress management counselor who understands adolescents (location doesn’t matter).

 My Recommendations for “Quiet Girls”